Awards & Grants

 Each year Div.
 16 presents a Senior Scientist in School Psychology Award to a mature professional and academic school psychologist who has demonstrated a program of scholarship which merits special recognition.

-- NEW: Contributions to Practice Award
+- Contributions to Practice Award

 Each year Division 16 will present a Contributions to Practice Award.
 The award is presented at the APA Convention to school psychologists who have demonstrated exceptional contributions to the field of school psychology through innovations in practice.